Air Products and Chemicals (NYSE:APD) Updates Q4 2021 Earnings Guidance

-Air Products and Chemicals (NYSE:APD) updated its fourth quarter 2021 earnings guidance on Monday.
+Air Products and Chemicals (NYSE:APD) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $2.440-$2.540 for the period, compared to the Thomson Reuters consensus estimate of $2.510.
 The company issued revenue guidance of -.Air Products and Chemicals also updated its FY 2021 guidance to $8.950-$9.050 EPS.

-APD has been the topic of several research analyst reports.
-Susquehanna upgraded shares of Air Products and Chemicals from a neutral rating to a positive rating and raised their price target for the stock from $240.00 to $350.00 in a research report on Friday, June 11th.
-BMO Capital Markets dropped their price target on Air Products and Chemicals from $332.00 to $312.00 and set an outperform rating on the stock in a research note on Wednesday.
-They noted that the move was a valuation call.
-Societe Generale raised their price objective on Air Products and Chemicals from $295.00 to $334.00 and gave the company a buy rating in a report on Tuesday, June 22nd.
-Cowen reduced their price target on Air Products and Chemicals from $360.00 to $335.00 and set an outperform rating for the company in a report on Tuesday.
-Finally, Barclays reiterated an equal weight rating and set a $310.00 price target (up previously from $295.00) on shares of Air Products and Chemicals in a report on Thursday, May 13th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and thirteen have issued a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and a consensus price target of $313.24.
+APD has been the topic of several recent analyst reports.
+Societe Generale upped their target price on Air Products and Chemicals from $295.00 to $334.00 and gave the company a buy rating in a research report on Tuesday, June 22nd.
+HSBC dropped their price target on Air Products and Chemicals from $275.00 to $269.00 and set a hold rating on the stock in a research note on Thursday, June 3rd.
+Wells Fargo & Company boosted their price target on Air Products and Chemicals from $320.00 to $335.00 and gave the company an overweight rating in a research note on Tuesday, May 11th.
+Wolfe Research began coverage on Air Products and Chemicals in a research note on Wednesday, June 9th.
+They set an outperform rating on the stock.
+Finally, Barclays reiterated an equal weight rating and set a $310.00 price target (up previously from $295.00) on shares of Air Products and Chemicals in a research note on Thursday, May 13th.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and thirteen have issued a buy rating to the company’s stock.
+The company has a consensus rating of Buy and a consensus price target of $313.24.

 Air Products & Chemicals, Inc engages in the manufacture and distribution of atmospheric gases.
 It operates through the following segments: Industrial Gases-Americas, Industrial Gases-EMEA (Europe, Middle East, and Africa), Industrial Gases-Asia, Industrial Gases-Global and Corporate and Other.
 The Industrial Gases-America, EMEA and Asia segment markets and produces atmospheric gases such as oxygen, nitrogen, argon, and rare gases, process gases such as hydrogen, helium, carbon dioxide, carbon monoxide, syngas and specialty gases and equipment for the production and processing of gases such as air separation units and non-cryogenic generators.